robgaston/baygeo/README.md

-# fargeo hack days👍🏻
+# fargeo hack days

-just a place to put our code for hack days -- get ready for FUN!
+just a place to put our code for hack days -- get ready for FUN! 👍🏻

 ## jan '16